-Our adult classes and activity groups are listed in this Fall 2014 Common Quest Brochure.
-Check it out for the book club, Women of Wisdom class, covenant groups, Congregation orientation times, and much more.
+Our adult classes and activity groups are listed in this Spring 2015 Common Quest Brochure.
+Check it out for classes, groups, and much more.
 Please contact office to register or see our coordinator Theresa McCormick at the Common Quest table during social hour. email@example.com or 206 935 0418

 WSUU members meet in homes for dinner and conversation on the second Saturday each month at 7 p.m.
 Reserve a seat one month at a time by contacting Ursula Ham or Richard Clark (206-972-6158 or firstname.lastname@example.org) by the 20th of each month.
 Both members and newcomers are welcome to join this longstanding, enjoyable UU social event.

 Our Covenant Groups meet twice a month with the same people to take a spiritual journey through many different topics we encounter on the human journey, like risk, humor, loss, the book that changed my life, etc. There are groups that meet Tuesday morning, Tuesday evening, and Wednesday morning.
 There is always an empty chair to invite in a new person, so for more information email Joe Rettenmaier at email@example.com.